Pre Tax vs Post Tax Deductions

 - Charitable payroll deductions — most workplace giving programs are post-tax

-- Supplemental life insurance beyond group plan
+- Supplemental life insurance above the group plan limit

-- Union dues (most, unless specifically pre-tax)
+- Union dues (most, unless specifically designated as pre-tax)

-The Trade-Off for Roth:
+The Roth Trade-Off

 Pre-Tax vs. Post-Tax: Side-by-Side Impact on Your Paycheck